EitanGoldfrad/ios-sdk/README.md

 # Getting Started with the Snappers SDK for iOS

 ## Step 1: Instalation
-We currently supports only Swift projects
+We currently support only Swift projects

 ### CocoPods
 Add this to your Podfile